RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br><br>Since this data is high volume about domestic abuse and gender, with an actress and film industry element, it's highly relevant for classification and data science projects on those topics.
 <br><i>Please contact us for collaboration or if with questions on obtaining more data and code.</i>
 <br><br>
-<b>Although it's abuse of process, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a> is becoming illegal in more countries and states/provinces worldwide.</b>
+<b>Although it's abuse of process, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a> is becoming illegal in more countries and states/provinces worldwide.</b> To this degree and volume of intimidation, extortion is already illegal.
 - <i>If you're a victim needing help against cyberabuse especially in <a href="https://safeescape.org">online domestic abuse</a>, operations, and <a href="https://metta-space.com">hostile environments</a>, please contact us.</i><br>

 #### <b>Do No Harm:</b>